ShafinKhadem/AI-assignments/README.md

 # AI-assignments
-Assignments of CSE-318 Artificial Intelligence Sessional of BUET
+My solutions to the assignments of CSE318 (Artificial Intelligence sessional) of BUET